-LAMBERT AM is Lambert High School’s weekly morning web series and is currently in production for its second season in the spring of 2019.
-Anchored by Jake Rising and Ally Hall, Lambert AM includes news, sports with Nathan Peterson on The Mix, interviews, exclusive reporting, club news, featured segments, and student digital shorts produced by Criteck Entertainment.
+LAMBERT AM is Lambert High School’s weekly morning web series and returns for its third season in August of 2019.
+Anchored by Ally Hall, Lambert AM includes news, sports with Carlee Talty on The Mix, interviews, exclusive reporting, club news, featured segments, and student digital shorts produced by Criteck Entertainment.
 The Friday program airs on the Lambert AM YouTube channel.

 WHERE WE'RE GOING

 We develop an educational track for students to learn broadcast journalism, film, multimedia, business management, production skills, administrative and related skills.

 Encourage the free exchange of information, resources, culture, and wisdom to the Lambert community.